AIA-Ghana/AIA-Ghana.github.io/_posts/2020-07-14-interview-with-notitia-co-founder-derek-k-degbedzui.md

 Step-by-step online course specifically engineered to land you job in data science

-Clear action plans, templates, and guides that break down, in detail, the exact steps for you to
+Clear action plans, templates, and guides that break down, in detail, the exact steps for you to follow.

-follows

 ***ii.
 Community***